chausner/PriTools/Package Resource Index File Format.md

 # Package Resource Index File Format

+> [!NOTE]
-> **DISCLAIMER**: The information in this document has been collected through analysis of files and trial-and-error, and is by no means guaranteed to be correct, complete, or up-to-date.
+> The information in this document has been collected through analysis of files and trial-and-error, and is by no means guaranteed to be correct, complete, or up-to-date.
 Use at your own risk!

 ## Conventions and Data Types